 - Being exposed to certain chemicals, such as cigarette smoke, herbicides or pesticides

 - Having certain genetic conditions, such as Down syndrome

 - Having a family history of blood cancers or disorders

-Race and ethnicity, gender, and age also influence risk.
+Race, ethnicity, sex and age also influence risk.